-Over the last decade or so, enterprises have become increasingly digitised.
-They now include cloud architecture, incorporate more remote work, and have added as-a-service solutions amongst other transformative changes.
+Over the last decade or so, enterprises have become increasingly digitized.
+They now include cloud architecture, incorporate more remote work, and have added as-a-service solutions among other transformative changes.
 Security teams have scaled network security accordingly, often strengthening safeguards by segmenting the network into smaller zones.

 This strategy, unfortunately, created more opportunities for attackers.
 When attackers access a user’s login information, they can move laterally across the network, spreading ransomware and adding privileges as they go.

 Multi-factor authentication (MFA) improved credential strength, but added only one extra layer of authentication.
 Once in, hackers still have continuous access until they log out or the system logs them out.

 New ways of working, including bring-your-own-device (BYOD), remote work and cloud architecture added a new set of vulnerabilities.
 But even new, stronger cybersecurity protections with heightened visibility end at the edge of the enterprise network and are blind beyond that point.

 The ZT approach to cybersecurity turns the old paradigm upside down.
 Cybersecurity is no longer defined by network segments or within an enterprise network boundary.
 Trust is not granted based on whether a connection or asset is owned by an enterprise or an individual.
 It is also not granted based on physical or network location – internet or local area network.

 Instead, ZT focuses on resources, users, and assets individually, no matter who owns them and where they are located.
 Authentication is individually performed for an enterprise resource before a user is granted access.

 The ultimate goal is to get to zero trust of any network element until it is verified.